 Step 1: Extract Data From PostgreSQL

 COPY TO command is the well-accepted method to extract data from the PostgreSQL table.
-You can also consider using pg_dump utility for the first time full data extraction.
+You can also consider using the pg_dump utility for the first time for full data extraction.
 This blog post will cover both methods.

 a.
 Data Extraction using the COPY command

 Copy Command is the most efficient way to move data between PostgreSQL tables and the standard file system.
 The COPY TO command copies the results of a SELECT query or contents of a table to that file.
 The syntax of Commands is:

 COPY table_name or query TO file_name WITH options.

 COPY persons TO 'C:tmppersons_db.csv' WITH DELIMITER ',' CSV HEADER;

 COPY (select * from persons where age >25) TO 'C:tmppersons_db.csv' WITH DELIMITER ',' CSV HEADER;

 - FORMAT – Data format to be read or written: text, CSV, or binary.
 By default, this is set to text.